DappSociety/digest_archive/_posts/2018-02-09-daily-digest.md

 Dapp Ideas saw a ton of action today!
 Great work! tVoid did a ton of work on this daily which was awesome!
 We could still use more help!

 ## Daily Intro
 Lets all try to maintain momentum going into the weekend!
 Overall the community was a little quieter today which is understandable.
 Lets start to move towards taking action on the conversations developing in Dapp Ideas!
-Not much in this digest yet so feel free to add to it and contribute.
-More soon!
+Not much in this digest as not a whole lot happened outside of the Dapp Ideas Slack channel.
+Keep reading to see if you missed anything!

 ## Current Stats